For some runners, there is only one brand of running shoes: Nike.

 The Nike Pegasus is a classic neutral running shoe and has remained a top choice for runners around the world since 1983.

 Nike’s latest version of the Air Zoom Pegasus 35 is designed to carry you through a training plan straight through to race day.
 The latest version has been redesigned from the sole up.
-It includes the same foam cushions and Zoom Air used in past models.
+It includes the same foam cushioning and Zoom Air used in past models.
 But it updates a new mesh upper for more breathability and a thinner tongue to reduce weight.

-Nike added some upgrades between the Pegasus 34 and the new 35.
+Nike added other upgrades between the Pegasus 34 and the new 35.
 Most changes, like moving the Flywire cables away to hide in the upper, are aesthetic.
 But Nike also switched out the mesh to open it up and allow a more breathable shoe.
 The 35 also features a high heel cup to cradles the Achilles.

 Overall, it’s a solid, classic shoe suitable for almost all training – and the design and colors even look good with a good pair of jeans.